biosustain/cameo/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-cameo could always use more documentation, whether as part of the official cameo using data on iloop docs, in
+cameo could always use more documentation, whether as part of the official cameo docs, in docstrings, or even on the web
-docstrings, or even on the web in blog posts, articles, and such - all contributions are welcome!
+in blog posts, articles, and such - all contributions are welcome!

 Submit Feedback
 ~~~~~~~~~~~~~~~